 Instant pot steamed broccoli is a healthy and easy recipe that comes out perfect every time.
-In just a few minutes fresh broccoli is cooked and ready to enjoy with your favorite meals.
-This method works in any electric pressure cooker and results in fresh steamed broccoli that is not mushy.
-Just follow a few simple steps and enjoy this quick vegetable side dish any time.
+In just a few minutes fresh broccoli is cooked to tender and crisp perfection.
+Just follow a few simple steps and enjoy this quick vegetable side dish in just 10 minutes!

 Ingredients for Instant Pot Broccoli

 Well, it is pretty simple, you need fresh broccoli & water for this easy recipe.
 With this method, I only advise using fresh broccoli.
 Steaming frozen broccoli in the instant pot will overcook it and result in mush.
-Equipment-wise you will need your Instant Pot and a steamer insert or the trivet that came with the electric pressure cooker.

 Instant Pot Broccoli Cooking Time

-For perfect Instant Pot broccoli, the cooking time to steam to perfection is zero minutes!
-The time the electric pressure cooker needs to come to pressure is all that is needed.
 So you will set your manual cook time to "0".
 This will result in soft broccoli florets but not too soft that they will fall apart or be mushy when you try to serve and eat them.

 If you want broccoli that is crisper, you can still do this same cook time.
 The only change you need to make is to cut the broccoli pieces into much bigger pieces.
 When I want it crisper, I do not buy the prepacked broccoli florets.
-Instead, I buy several heads of broccoli and cut them in large chunks before placing them in my steamer insert.
+Instead, I buy several heads of broccoli and cut them into large chunks before placing them in my steamer insert.

 When the Instant Pot beeps that it is ready, you will need to release the pressure with a quick release.
 You do not want to let it sit and do any natural releasing as the time ticks back up, that will overcook the steamed broccoli.

-BE CAREFUL when you do your quick release and open the valve.
-The steam will be VERY HOT.
-I use a wooden spoon to click the valve over and put a folded dish towel over the escaping steam.
-Once the valve pin drops and the lid of the Instant Pot is unlocked, you can CAREFULLY open the lid.
+Once the valve pin drops and the lid of the Instant Pot are unlocked, you can CAREFULLY open the lid.
 NOTE all the steam that is coming out as seen in my photo above.
 That steam is still very hot too.
-Spoon out and enjoy!

 What to Serve with Steamed Broccoli